divinespear/jpa-schema-gradle-plugin/index.md

 * `HSQL Database Engine`

 ### for Hibernate
-Some products uses different dialect by `databaseMajorVersion` and/or `databaseMinorVersion`.
+Some products uses different dialect by `databaseMajorVersion` and/or `databaseMinorVersion`. (striked dialects are not resolved by default.)

 You can override using `hibernate.dialect` property.

 * `CUBRID`